opensearch-project/documentation-website/_clients/logstash/common-filters.md

 ## mutate

 You can use the `mutate` filter to change the data type of a field.
-For example, you can use the `mutate` filter if you're sending events to Opensearch and you need to change the data type of a field to match any existing mappings.
+For example, you can use the `mutate` filter if you're sending events to OpenSearch and you need to change the data type of a field to match any existing mappings.

 To convert the `quantity` field from a `string` type to an `integer` type: